 All operations of the module occur via calls from host applications and their respective internal daemons/processes.
 As such there are no untrusted services calling the services of the module.

-The module's logical cryptographic boundary is the shared library of files and their integrity check signature files which are delivered through Red Hat Package Manager (RPM) as listed below:
+The module's logical cryptographic boundary is the shared library files and their integrity check signature files as listed below: